mkdocstrings/mkdocstrings/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+**Please always create an issue before working on a new feature or a bug fix, so that we can discuss the implementation and make sure that your work will be merged.**

 ## Environment setup

 Nothing easier!